Liberalism in China: Since the 1990s

+Ranged against the liberals are the populist nationalists and Chinese New Left, which challenged liberal assessments of market reform and emphasized issues including inequality and social justice.
+From the Chinese leftist perspective, Chinese liberalism places too great of an emphasis on the experiences and memories of China's elitist class and minimizes that of the underprivileged, for whom the socialist state brought improvements in standard of living and cultural dignity.
+Their intellectual divide intensified especially alongside the social consequences of market-oriented reforms during the 1990s.
+The restructuring of state-owned enterprises resulted in the large-scale layoffs (xiagang) of millions of urban workers and erosion of the iron rice bowl system of guaranteed employment and welfare.

 Li Keqiang is viewed as a liberal in China's ruling elite, advocating for economic liberty.
 Wang Yang is viewed as a liberal in China's ruling elite, representing a school of thought that advocates for gradual political liberalization.

-From the Chinese leftist perspective, Chinese liberalism places too great of an emphasis on elite experiences and memory and minimizes the experience of the underprivileged, for whom the socialist state brought improvements in standard of living and cultural dignity.

 In Hong Kong

 Liberalism in Hong Kong has become the driving force of the democratic movement since the 1980s which is mainly represented by the pro-democracy camp which strives for the universal suffrage, human rights and rule of law in Hong Kong.
-It is one of two major political ideologies of the Hong Kong, with the other being conservatism.
+It is one of two major political ideologies in Hong Kong, with the other being conservatism.